0ldriku/ClassicThesis_EN/README.md

 # ClassicThesis Template (Enhanced for Japanese/CJK Support)

 A modified version of the Classic Thesis Style template with enhanced support for Japanese and multilingual academic writing.
+If your thesis mainly in Japanese, please use the [Japanese template](https://github.com/0ldriku/ClassicThesis_JA).

 ## About This Template

 This template is based on [ClassicThesis v4.8](https://ctan.org/pkg/classicthesis) by André Miede and Ivo Pletikosić, with customizations for academic research writing, particularly for Japanese and multilingual documents.

-### Key Features

-- **APA 7th Edition Citation Style**: Configured for proper academic citations
-- **Enhanced Japanese Support**: Optimized for XeLaTeX with CJK font support
-- **Japanese Name Formatting**: Custom delimiter (・) between multiple Japanese authors
-- **Japanese Reference Sorting**: Proper bibliographic ordering using the 50-on table
-- **Multi-language Support**: Built-in support for Japanese, Simplified Chinese, Traditional Chinese, and Korean

 ## ⚡ Quick Start (TL;DR)